 Clause 17.4(b) applies to disputes to which part 5, division 5 of the QCA Act would not apply, including disputes between existing access holders and DBIM.
-Clause 17.4(b) of the QCA's required amendments to the 2019 DAU provides:
+It provides:

-- (b) (Process in other cases) If an issue is referred to the QCA for determination as specified in accordance with this Undertaking but does not constitute a Dispute for the purposes of Division 5 of Part 5 of the QCA Act, then the QCA will make a determination through any process that it considers appropriate, provided that: - (1) prior to considering the issue, the QCA advises all parties of the process that it will use to make the determination and all parties are given the opportunity to advise the QCA of any concerns they may have with that process and receive a response from the QCA as to how it will deal with such concerns, if at all; and - (2) the QCA must not make an access determination that is inconsistent with this Undertaking (unless all parties agree and no other relevant stakeholder is adversely affected).
+(b) (Process in other cases) If an issue is referred to the QCA for determination as specified in accordance with this Undertaking but does not constitute a Dispute for the purposes of Division 5 of Part 5 of the QCA Act, then the QCA will make a determination through any process that it considers appropriate, provided that:

+(1) prior to considering the issue, the QCA advises all parties of the process that it will use to make the determination and all parties are given the opportunity to advise the QCA of any concerns they may have with that process and receive a response from the QCA as to how it will deal with such concerns, if at all; and

+(2) the QCA must not make an access determination that is inconsistent with this Undertaking (unless all parties agree and no other relevant stakeholder is adversely affected).

-In arbitrating a dispute under clause 17.4(b) of the 2019 DAU, the QCA is likely to have regard to the arbitration procedures set out in the QCA Act in terms of process, and to the matters set out in section 120 of the QCA Act in terms of factors to be considered in an arbitration, subject to the terms of clause 17.4(b).
+In arbitrating a dispute under clause 17.4(b), the QCA is likely to have regard to the arbitration procedures set out in the QCA Act in terms of process, and to the matters set out in section 120 of the QCA Act in terms of factors to be considered in an arbitration, subject to the terms of clause 17.4(b).